justengland/phantomjs-lambda-pack/README.md

 1. Check if the lambda memory requirements are met.

 ### Notes
-Use more memory at least 1024
-Make sure to zip up the entire directory and ship it
+Use more memory at least 1024 and a timeout greater than 180 seconds Make sure to zip up the entire directory and ship it

 ### Example